AgentOJR/nvim/README.md

 - **lazy.nvim**: Plugin manager for fast and efficient plugin management.
 - **nvim-treesitter**: Syntax highlighting and code parsing.
 - **nvim-lspconfig**: Language server configurations for multiple languages.
-- **cmp-nvim-lsp**: Autocompletion for LSP.
+- **nvim-cmp**: Autocompletion for LSP.
 - **telescope.nvim**: Fuzzy finder for files, buffers, and more.
-- **curl.nvim**: For running `curl` commands directly from Neovim.
 - **lualine.nvim**: Aesthetic and informative status line.
 - **gitsigns.nvim**: Git integration and gutter signs.
+- **lazygit.nvim**: Lazygit integration for a simplified Git experience.
+- **nvim-autopairs**: Autopairs for brackets, quotes, and more.
+- **Conform**: Autoformatting for code.

 ## Configuration Highlights
-- **LSP Setup**: Configured with `nvim-lspconfig` and `cmp-nvim-lsp` for autocompletion and language support.
+- **LSP Setup**: Configured with `nvim-lspconfig` and `nvim-cmp` for autocompletion and language support.
 Language servers for several popular languages are pre-configured, including TypeScript, Python, and Lua.
 - **Treesitter**: Provides syntax highlighting and better code parsing for an improved coding experience.
 - **Telescope**: Fuzzy finder for files and text within the project, using `fd` for fast file searches.
 - **Keybindings**: Custom mappings for common actions like buffer management, file navigation, and more.